darrenldl/stramon/README.md

 #### Building from source

-Easiest way is to first build a container image using the Dockerfile under `containers/static-build`
+Easiest way is to first build a container image using the Dockerfile under `containers/statically-linked`

 ```
-$ cd containers/static-build
+$ cd containers/statically-linked
 $ podman build . -t stramon
 ```

-Then run `start-container.sh` to start and enter the container, navigate to the mounted repo location within the container and use the static build make command
+Then run `start-container.sh` to start and enter the container, navigate to the mounted repo location within the container and use the release static make command

 ```
 $ ./start-container.sh